staceycoils/staceycoils/README.md

 ### Future Projects

 My projects are currently decided by what I would like to pick up or learn better.
 Right now, this list includes:
-JQuery, Typescript, Angular, SASS, NoDQL databases, Python, Ruby, C++.
+JQuery, Typescript, Angular, SASS, NoSQL databases, Python, Ruby, C++.

 ___